aiman-al-masoud/cinciarellang1/README.md

 F -> num | var | (E)
 ```

-This means that the mutually recursive trio is going to behave like this (where arrows indicate function calls):
+So the mutually recursive trio will behave like this (where arrows indicate function calls):
 ```
 parseExp() -> parseTerm() -> parseFactor() ->
     <----------------------------------